Does Your Cigna Policy Cover Rehab and Substance Abuse Treatment?

 • The type of treatment facility the individual plans to attend

-The Mental Health and Substance Insurance Coverage Parity Act, passed by the federal government in 2008, applies to most group health insurance plans, including Cigna.
-The legislation, part of the Affordable Care Act, or Obamacare, replaces legislation passed in previous years.
-It requires that insurance companies that offer mental health and substance abuse benefits must provide the same level of service they would cover for physical health services.
-For instance, a group insurance policy that covers inpatient and outpatient medical services must also cover inpatient and outpatient treatment of mental health issues or substance abuse.
+The Mental Health Parity and Addiction Equity Act (MHPAEA), enacted by the federal government in 2008 as part of the Affordable Care Act (Obamacare), applies to most group health insurance plans, including Cigna.
+This legislation mandates that insurance companies must provide mental health and substance abuse benefits at the same level as physical health services.
+For example, if a group policy covers inpatient and outpatient medical services, it must also cover inpatient and outpatient treatment for mental health and substance abuse.

-Additionally, the Act states that copays, coinsurance, deductibles, and out-of-pocket limits cannot be more than the amounts required for physical health, but there are stipulations.
-For instance, the law doesn’t apply to businesses with fewer than 51 employees, and may not apply to state and local government employees.
-However, your state may have stronger parity laws that take precedence over federal law.
+The Act ensures that copays, coinsurance, deductibles, and out-of-pocket limits are not greater than those required for physical health services, with some exceptions.
+It doesn’t apply to businesses with fewer than 51 employees and may not apply to state and local government employees.
+State-specific parity laws can override federal law in some cases.